s2t2/lambda-ds-3-1/ONBOARDING.md

 ## Success Criteria

-After installing and configuring these local development tools, you should be abble run each of the following commands without error:
+After installing and configuring these local development tools, you should be able run each of the following commands without error:

   + `conda --version`
   + `pipenv --version`